kragen/peg-bootstrap/peg.md

 to write a “zero-width positive lookahead assertion” in Perl lingo.
 That compiles into this:

-    (in the output of the compiler-compiler)
+    # in the output of the compiler-compiler:
       stack.push(state);
       stack.push(state);
       state = literal(input, state.pos, '->');